 Schools in Churches

 Many States Have Laws that specifically address schools that are within churches.
 In states where there is no specific legislation concealed carry holders need to be careful when carrying in churches in which there is a school in the building particularly during the week when the school is in use.
 Check with your local attorney and get clarity with the potential legal implications in your state.
+Also, review this overview of the Federal Law: Gun Free School Zone Act.

 A Message for Pastors and Church Leaders